 Their Bioluminescence Lets Us See Into Ourselves

-Nobel Prize in Chemistry went to three scientists who discovered the source of the crystal jelly’s bioluminescent glow, the aptly named green fluorescent protein ( GFP), and harnessed its power to illuminate biological processes.
+The 2008 Nobel Prize in Chemistry went to three scientists who discovered the source of the crystal jelly’s bioluminescent glow, the aptly named green fluorescent protein (GFP), and harnessed its power to illuminate biological processes.
 GFP is now used as a glowing marker to illuminate previously-invisible protein movements in the body, allowing scientists to watch cells develop, move and interact.

 They Get Vertigo, Too!